casper-network/casper-integrations/node-api/get-account-balance/readme.md

 ## Overview

-Each on-chain Casper account is associated with a **purse**.
-All purses are created by the system **mint** contract when the account is initially funded.
+Each on-chain Casper account is associated with a **purse** that holds the account's CSPR balance.

+Purses are created by the **system mint** upon account initialisation.

 Each purse has a **system allocated** unique identifier, e.g. uref-b3a323e529dc59f3a1042ea89e60a66ecd8fc9ee0991398d7760e24e72b2f49d-007.

 ## JSON-RPC